 Our parallel event, the African American Read-In, is scheduled for Thursday, February 15, engaging more than 3,000 first graders from nearly 150 classrooms and 64 public and private schools across Iowa.
 This year's event is being coordinated by Taraneh Matloob Haghnikar, associate professor of literacy education.

 About the Conference

-The College of Education started this conference 13 years ago with hopes of promoting diversity and better understanding among all people as we strive to help children attain positive goals in life through our educational mission.
-This conference engages local, state, regional, national and international stakeholders in meaningful dialogue and problem solving to serve African American children, families, communities and allies as we network to strengthen our collective perspectives on our campus community.
+The College of Education started this conference 14 years ago with hopes of promoting diversity and better understanding among all people while striving to help children attain positive goals in life through our educational mission.
+This conference has engaged local, state, regional, national and international stakeholders in meaningful dialogue and problem solving to serve African American children, families, communities and allies as we network to strengthen our collective perspectives on our campus community.